RobotecAI/rai/README.md

 - [ ] Additional tooling such as GroundingDino.
 - [ ] UI for configuration to select features and tools relevant for your deployment.

-# Quick Start

-Currently, RAI supports Ubuntu 24.04 with ROS 2 Jazzy and Python 3.12.
-The release will also support Ubuntu 22.04 with ROS 2 Humble (it should work or be close to working now).
+## Setup

 ### 1. Setting up the workspace:

 #### 1.1 Install poetry

-Install poetry (1.8+) with the following line, or
+Install poetry (1.8+) with the following line:

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-by following the official [docs](https://python-poetry.org/docs/#installation)
+Alternatively, you can opt to do so by following the [official docs](https://python-poetry.org/docs/#installation).

 #### 1.2 Clone the repository: